Episodic Routing

 Headers to Set

-Add the following headers when calling /v1/chat/completions
+Add the following headers when calling /v1/chat/completions:

 Intermediate turns only need the episode ID.
 The router drops these headers before invoking Bedrock.